Monte Carlo vs WhyLabs

 Each tool's marketing-listed features.
 Where a feature appears under one tool but not the other, it usually reflects how the vendor describes their product — not a definitive capability gap.

-- Root cause analysis — Identifies the source of data issues.
+- Root cause analysis — Identifies sources of data quality issues

-- Custom alerts — Set alerts for specific data conditions.
+- Alerting and notifications — Configurable alerts for data incidents

 - User-friendly no-code interface